yogurt-foundation/yogurt-css-documentation/src/pseudo-class-variants.md

 ---
 id: pseudo-class-variant
 title: Pseudo-Class Variants
-description: Using utilities to style and add effects to elements when on hover, group-hover, focus, active, disabled or visited.
+description: Using utilities to style and add effects to elements when on hover, group-hover, focus, active, disabled, or visited.
 layout: default
 ---